-Applicants can demonstrate English competence through one of the following or other approved methods.
-A list of other qualifications which may be
+You can demonstrate English competence through one of the following or other approved methods.
+Check other qualifications which may be

-used to meet the English requirement is available from the University Admission Centre on (08) 9266 7805 or
+used to meet the English requirement by contacting the University Admission Centre on (08) 9266 7805 or

 - By achieving a scaled score of at least 50 in WACE courses: English, Literature, or English as an Additional